bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 # Short-Frame-Price-Prediction-on-Limit-Order-Book-Data
 Businesses or individuals might need to liquidate large amounts of $$ on short time frames.
 For any organization that has to perform high-volume purchases or liquidations on the market, this could reduce costs

-Data is collected every 30 seconds over the course of 48 hours.
-Predictions were made on both a 5 minute future time frame and a 20 minute time frame.
+Data is collected every 30 seconds over the course of 48 hours from BitMex exchange.
+Predictions were made on a 5 minute future time frame and a 20 minute time frame.

-* We won't use future input values like liquidity or moving averages for predicting future timesteps.
-Instead, the model needs to predict many many timesteps in the future using only the training data
-   * More on this in model results section

 # Project Plan
 1. Take snap shots of the order book state at different times from BitMex websockets, collect all L2(individual orders) data